madhan77/OpenAI-Project/README.md

 ### Key Files

 - `src/services/apolloClient.ts` configures Apollo Client and targets the backend GraphQL endpoint.
+- `src/services/firebase.ts` initialises the Firebase SDK using environment configuration.
 - `src/pages/DashboardPage.tsx` issues the wellness dashboard query and orchestrates the page layout.
 - `src/components/` contains modular UI building blocks such as the app shell, summary cards, insights panel, and weekly progress grid.
+- `src/contexts/AuthContext.tsx` manages Firebase authentication state and refreshes GraphQL queries when tokens change.
+- `src/components/SignInPanel.tsx` renders the sign-in experience when no authenticated user is present.
 - `src/styles/global.css` defines the global design foundation shared across components.

-The frontend is intentionally lightweight to accelerate iteration; future milestones will introduce routing, authentication, richer analytics visualizations, and mobile responsiveness enhancements aligned with the product requirements.
+The frontend is intentionally lightweight to accelerate iteration; future milestones will introduce routing, richer analytics visualizations, and mobile responsiveness enhancements aligned with the product requirements.

+### Authentication

+- Firebase Authentication secures the dashboard.
+A signed-in Firebase user is required before any GraphQL requests are issued.
+- Populate the values in `frontend/.env` with credentials from your Firebase project (API key, auth domain, project ID, app ID, and optional bucket/messaging IDs).
+- Enable Google sign-in (or your chosen providers) inside the Firebase console.
+The UI currently exposes a Google sign-in button that opens the provider flow and stores the resulting ID token locally.
+- Apollo Client automatically attaches the Firebase ID token to each GraphQL request and refreshes queries after authentication changes, so backend resolvers can enforce auth once verification is added.